Hubs-Foundation/hubs-docs/docs/hubs-cloud-custom-clients.md

 Success!
 You've set up your fork and upstream repositories on your machine.

-# Run your custom client
+## Run your custom client

-Now that you have the Hubs repository cloned you'll need to install some dependencies.
+Now that you have the Hubs repository forked and cloned on your machine, you'll need to install some dependencies.
 You'll need [Node JS](https://nodejs.org/en/) installed first.
 Then you'll install the hubs dependencies.
 We recommend using `npm ci` instead of `npm install` so that you always use the versions of modules in the `package-lock.json` file.

 ```bash
 npm ci